World Athletics: Awards

+Separately, the World Athletics Heritage Plaque award was launched in Dec 2018.
+The plaque is a location-based recognition that can be awarded in five different and broad overlapping categories: city, competition, legend, landmark, culture.
+Each year the World Athletics will periodically award plaques taking advantage of appropriate moments in the international athletics calendar to make those announcements.

 Doping controversy

 In 2015, a whistleblower leaked World Athletics' blood test records from major competitions.
 The records revealed that, between 2001 and 2012, athletes with suspicious drug test results won a third of the medals in endurance events at the Olympics and World Championships—a total of 146 medals including 55 golds—but the World Athletics caught none of them.
 After reviewing the results, Robin Parisotto, a scientist and leading "anti-doping" expert, said, "Never have I seen such an alarmingly abnormal set of blood values.
 So many athletes appear to have doped with impunity, and it is damning that the IAAF appears to have idly sat by and let this happen."
 Craig Reedie, president of the World Anti-Doping Agency (WADA), said his organisation was "very disturbed by these new allegations ... which will, once again, shake the foundation of clean athletes worldwide", and that its "independent commission will investigate the claims".

 Around the same time, the University of Tübingen in Germany claimed that World Athletics suppressed publication of a 2011 report in which "[h]undreds of athletes", as many as a third of the world's top athletes, "admitted violating anti-doping rules".

 On 1 November 2015, former World Athletics president Lamine Diack was arrested in France and is under investigation on suspicion of corruption and money laundering.
 Diack allegedly accepted "$1.2 million from the Russian athletics federation to cover up the positive doping tests of at least six Russian athletes in 2011."
 The IOC provisionally suspended Diack, and he resigned his position as an IOC Honorary Member.
 In 2016, the World Anti-Doping Agency reported that with his influence, Diack was able to install two of his sons and a friend into positions that exerted influence over the IAAF.
 The report says that Lamine Diack "was responsible for organizing and enabling the conspiracy and corruption that took place in the IAAF."
 In 2018, Diack was handed an additional charge of "breach of trust" by French prosecutors.
 On 18 June 2020, the trial of Diack and five other people, including his son, concluded.
 Diack was sentenced to jail for four years, two of them suspended.